farukalpay/Aster-Learning-Engine/docs/RESEARCH_NOTES.md

 - `core/input/input_map.*`: named input actions are a better app contract than scattered key polling.
 - `scene/3d/node_3d.*` and `core/math/transform_3d.*`: scene-facing transforms should be inspectable data, while matrix conversion should stay below the scene contract.

-raylib-cpp was used as an API ergonomics reference: small RAII-facing wrappers, readable examples, and direct game-loop clarity.
-Aster keeps its own naming and module boundaries instead of vendoring raylib-cpp headers.

-Aster does not vendor Blender, Godot, or raylib-cpp code.
-The current implementation is original and intentionally much smaller.

 ## Project References

 - [The Forge](https://github.com/ConfettiFX/The-Forge) is a useful reference for cross-platform rendering framework boundaries, explicit platform support, resource loading, and tooling organization.